 This MSR Trail Base 2L filtration system uses two bags — one for dirty water and one for clean water.
 The bags work as you would expect — you pour the unfiltered water into the “dirty” bag and use gravity to filter into the clean bag.
 This dual-bag system minimizes any contamination and helps to keep your clean water clean.
 It also filters exceptionally fast.
 The Trail Base hollow fiber filters remove bacteria and protozoans, but not viruses.
 It cleans easily as well — just shake or swish to remove any debris.

 What sets the Trail Base apart from the competing gravity filters by Platypus and Katadyn is the modular design of the Trail Base.
 You can use the whole kit as a basecamp gravity filtration system or break it apart and use the filter and reservoirs individually.
 The pocket-sized trail shot filter is outstanding.
-It has a short hose that allows you to reach even the smallest puddle of water and filters water quickly using a small hand pump.
+It has a short hose that allows you to reach even the smallest puddle of water and filters water quickly using the integrated hand pump.
 It’s fast — we were able to fill a 1-liter SmartWater bottle in under a minute.

 The Trail Base is available now with a 2L reservoir.
 If 2L is not big enough, then just wait a little longer.
 MSR is preparing to release a 4L Trail Base version and a 10L AutoFlowXL Gravity Filter system in February 2019.

 The best ultralight water filtration system

 Why should you buy this: The Sawyer Squeeze strikes an excellent balance — it’s not too big, not too expensive and is effective at filtering disease-causing bacteria and protozoa.The Sawyer Squeeze gets top marks for being easy to use, easy to pack and one of the most reliable filters on the market.

 Who’s it for: Backpackers who want a light, yet effective water filter.

 Why we picked the Sawyer Squeeze: